AriFordsham/GHCWiki/type-functions-status.md

   - [\#2417](https://gitlab.haskell.org//ghc/ghc/issues/2417) (using GADT-style syntax causes panic)
   - [\#2291](https://gitlab.haskell.org//ghc/ghc/issues/2291) (panic mixing RULES and type families; rule simplification stumbles over a coercion)
   - [\#714](https://gitlab.haskell.org//ghc/ghc/issues/714) (feature request: fundeps treated inconsistently in superclasses and type sigs)
-  - [\#1897](https://gitlab.haskell.org//ghc/ghc/issues/1897) If you infer a type for a function, then should check the function against that sigature, to check that if the user gave that signature, then typechecking would again succeed.
-See this thread [ http://www.haskell.org/pipermail/haskell-cafe/2008-April/041385.html](http://www.haskell.org/pipermail/haskell-cafe/2008-April/041385.html))
+  - [\#1897](https://gitlab.haskell.org//ghc/ghc/issues/1897): If you infer a type for a function, then should check the function against that sigature, to check that if the user gave that signature, then typechecking would again succeed.
+See this thread [ http://www.haskell.org/pipermail/haskell-cafe/2008-April/041385.html](http://www.haskell.org/pipermail/haskell-cafe/2008-April/041385.html).  [\#2418](https://gitlab.haskell.org//ghc/ghc/issues/2418) suggests that for higher-kinded TFs, we could use decomposition more aggressively.

 - [\#1772](https://gitlab.haskell.org//ghc/ghc/issues/1772)
 - [\#1769](https://gitlab.haskell.org//ghc/ghc/issues/1769) (deriving typeable for data families)